sallkhad/SeeSD/ROADMAP.md

 At SeeSD, we are committed to fostering Science, Technology, Engineering, and Mathematics (STEM) education, encouraging critical thinking, and scientific literacy from K-12 and beyond in Senegal.

 Our project will develop around three phases:
-1) Hands-on workshops --->
+1) Hands-on workshops --->  Establish a makerspace to advocate for open and collaborative practices.
 2) MOOC platform (Afreecademy) ---> Designing Open education resources in local languages allows us to expand their access to local people and create a more inclusive society.
 3) Conference ---> provide opportunities for networking and partnerships between STEM professionals in Senegal and around the world.

 The first year is dedicated to 1) Hands-on workshops.
 We are running weekly hands-on workshops for K-6 students.
-We have offered workshops related to biology, physics, chemistry, environment, design, 3D printing, coding, and electronics.
+We have offered workshops related to biology, physics, chemistry, the environment, design, 3D printing, coding, and electronics.
-The next phase of this project will be to expand the workshops to K-12 and design similar workshops to assist students in having a better understading of their current school curriculum.
+The next phase of this project will be to expand the workshops to K-12 and design similar workshops to assist students in having a better understanding of their current school curriculum.
-We are also working on establishing a hackerspace/makerspace/biohackerspace to provide our comuni We will initiate parternships with private schools as a way to generate incomes and sustain the hands-on workshops.
+We are also working on establishing a hackerspace/makerspace/biohackerspace to provide a space for training and collaborative work.

+We will initiate parternships with private schools as a way to generate incomes and sustain the hands-on workshops.

 This will be updated regularly so check back!